 Multiple regulatory frameworks are converging to make AI governance non-optional:

-US Treasury FS AI RMF: Released February 2026, this framework provides 230 control objectives developed with 100+ financial institutions.
+US Treasury FS AI RMF: Released March 2026, this framework provides 230 control objectives developed with 100+ financial institutions.
 It translates NIST AI Risk Management Framework principles into operational controls covering governance, data, model development, validation, monitoring, third-party risk, and consumer protection.

 OCC SR 11-7: The Office of the Comptroller of the Currency continues to apply its foundational model risk management guidance to AI tools, requiring governance frameworks with clear roles, thorough validation, and lifecycle documentation.
 Community banks have flexibility to tailor practices to their risk exposure.